mxstbr/mxstbr.com/README.md

 ### Env vars

 ```
-# Used to get the repositories of my OSS projects
+# Used to get the repositories of my OSS projects.
+Get from github.com
 GITHUB_ACCESS_TOKEN=
-# Used to store view counts of essays & notes
+# Used to store view counts of essays & notes.
+Get from upstash.com
 UPSTASH_REDIS_REST_URL=
 UPSTASH_REDIS_REST_TOKEN==
-# Used to store the notes content
+# Used to store the notes content.
+Get from Hashnode.com
 HASHNODE_ACCESS_TOKEN=
-# Optional: Used to send Telegram messages to Max from the feedback form
+# Optional: Used to send emails to Max from the feedback form.
+Get from resend.com
-TELEGRAM_BOT_TOKEN=
+RESEND_API_KEY=
-# Optional: Used on the /cal page for auth
+# Optional: Used on the /cal page for auth.
+Pick any random string.
 CAL_PASSWORD=
 ```